Budesonide extended-release tabletsPronunciation

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks if they take budesonide extended-release tablets.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using budesonide extended-release tablets while you are pregnant.
-Budesonide extended-release tablets is found in breast milk.
+Budesonide extended-release tablets are found in breast milk.
 Do not breast-feed while taking budesonide extended-release tablets.

 Possible side effects of budesonide extended-release tablets: